s3ql/s3ql/rst/backends.rst

    caps were exceeded.
 Use this only to test the backend implementation for correct/desired behavior.
 Can be useful in conjunction with *retry-on-cap-exceeded* option.

+.. option:: tcp-timeout

+   Specifies the timeout used for TCP connections.
+If no data can be exchanged with the remote server for longer than this period, the TCP connection is closed and re-established (default: 20 seconds).

 .. _Backblaze B2 API: https://www.backblaze.com/b2/docs/